hannzar/proj_zal/README.md

 Function Description:
-Complete the function sherlockAndAnagrams in the editor below. sherlockAndAnagrams has the following parameter(s): string s: a string
+Complete the function sherlockAndAnagrams in the editor below. sherlockAndAnagrams has the following parameter(s): string s- a string

 Returns:
-int: the number of unordered anagrammatic pairs of substrings in s
+int- the number of unordered anagrammatic pairs of substrings in s

 Constraints:
-2 <= length of s <= 100
+2 <= length of s <= 100,
 s contains only lowercase letters in the range ascii[a-z].